← Back to blog

 • Cost: Free.

-• Privacy: On Device (Neural Engine).
-No voice data leaves your Mac.
+• Privacy: On-Device (Neural Engine).
+Your voice data stays on your machine.

 The Bad: